vickmuir/vpc-on-classic-block-storage/block_storage_is_attach.md

 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}

-# Attaching a block storage volume that uses the UI
+# Attaching a block storage volume by using the UI
-{: #attaching-block-storage}
+{: #attaching-block-storage-gen1}

-When you create a {{site.data.keyword.block_storage_is_short}} volume for a virtual server instance from the UI, the volume is attached to the instance by default.
+When you create a block storage volume for a virtual server instance from the UI, the volume is attached to the instance by default.
 When you detach a volume, it exists as an unattached volume that you can later reattach.
-These available volumes are displayed in the list of [all block storage volumes](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-viewing-block-storage#viewvols).
+These available volumes are displayed in the list of [all block storage volumes](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-viewing-block-storage-gen1#viewvols-gen1).
 You can attach the volume to another instance from the list of all block storage volumes, or when you view details about an instance.
 {:shortdesc}

 ## Volume attachment limits
-{: #vol-attach-limits}
+{: #vol-attach-limits-gen1}

 Although you can attach only one block storage volume to a virtual server instance at a time, you can attach several different block storage volumes to a single instance.
 The following limits apply: